tytydraco/yessleep/out/I_encouraged_my_best_friend_to_follow_his_dreams_Now_I_wish_I_hadnt_Part_2_Final.md

 It’s *got* to be some kind of hoax.
 Some psycho who’s got hold of Cody’s phone, Cody’s number, and my number and email address, someone who knows all about that writing shit, someone trying to drive me mad –

 Or maybe I’m already stark, staring mad.
-Tripping the proverbial balls, man.
+Tripping the proverbial *balls*, man.
 Crazy as Cody himself ever was. *Still is?*

 The phone buzzes again.